mahmouddfouda/projectCloud/README.md

 Host the frontend static files (login.html, tasks.html, profile.html)

 ///////////////////////////////////////////////////////////////////////

+User Manual
+This manual explains how to use the Task Management System web app.

 User Registration and Login
 New users can sign up with their email and password